dlotterman/metal_code_snippets/marketing/operators_sizing_guide.md

 	- Aggregate CPU by RAM of shortisted instance
 	- Use whichever of the two is higher (as a minimum), and add 1x or more to the quantity to ensure capacity for minimal host failure
 	- A first choice option from the shortlist will likely be chosen.
 If not, a shortlist of options may also be chosen
-		- vSAN above may have shortened list to m3.large and n3.large instances
 - Double check customer processor preference (Intel vs AMD)
 	- If best from shortlist is different from stated customer preference, show both options with closest other vendor based match.
 - Double check the size of the larger VMs in the RVtools report to ensure we are covering off the smallest host sizing possible to host a whole VM
+	- For example, we don't want to propose `128GB` instances if they have VMs that are `384GB` big.

+# VMWare

+As of `04/2024`, there is only one supported way to run VMWare at Equinix Metal, and that is [via VCF](https://deploy.equinix.com/solutions/customer-operated/vmware-cloud-foundation-vcf-on-equinix-metal/).
+Any previous documentation referencing any other path is wrong and out of date.

+There is currently one SKU that is supported and approved for use with VCF, and that is the [n3-xlarge-opt-m4s2](https://deploy.equinix.com/product/servers/n3-xlarge-opt-m4s2/).

+You must account for the [management domain](https://docs.vmware.com/en/VMware-Cloud-Foundation/4.5/vcf-getting-started/GUID-C68FD810-D270-43F2-AEBF-D522BA1F402B.html) in VCF.
+If it is not run on Metal than it must be run somewhere.

+# Nutanix
+As of `04/2024`, the [m3.large.x86](https://deploy.equinix.com/product/servers/m3-large/) and it's [WO Variants](https://deploy.equinix.com/developers/docs/metal/hardware/workload-optimized-plans/#m3large-variants) are the best starting places for Nutanix workloads.

+It's possible other configurations such as the [WO a3.xlarge.x86](https://deploy.equinix.com/developers/docs/metal/hardware/workload-optimized-plans/#a3large-variants) variants may get certified as well.

 # Specifying Hardware and HCLs

 Equinix Metal, does not by default guarantee specific parts, models, or HCL validation for any of it's listed parts for on-demand instances.
 That is to say, an c3.medium will always have it's listed processor, but in some cases, may come with an Intel `ice` based NIC, and in others `bnx2`.

-The only way to guarantee a specific model, version, or any fine grain detail of chassis configuration is by working with Equinix Metal Sales on a reserved configuration
+The only way to guarantee a specific model, version, or any fine grain detail of chassis configuration is by working with Equinix Metal Sales on a [reserved configuration](https://deploy.equinix.com/developers/docs/metal/deploy/reserved/).